microsoft/BotBuilder-Samples/samples/javascript_nodejs/25.logger-bot/README.md

 # loggerBot
 This bot demonstrates the transcript logging middleware in the nodejs SDK.
 The files `CustomLogger.d.ts` and `CustomLogger.js` contain a custom implementation of the logging middleware.

-This bot has been created using [Microsoft Bot Framework][10], it shows how to create a simple echo bot with state.
-The bot maintains a simple counter that increases with each message from the user.
-This bot example uses [`restify`][1].
+This bot has been created using [Microsoft Bot Framework][10], and demonstrates how to create a bot that stores transcript logs of the conversation.

+In this example, the bot creates a new folder in the project directory called `logs` and the conversations' transcripts are saved as `.log` files after the user has chatted with the bot.
+The bot also logs the conversation to the terminal as the user chats with it.

+This bot example uses [restify](https://www.npmjs.com/package/restify).

 # To run the bot
 - Install modules and start the bot